gmetais/gmetais.github.io/_posts/2014-11-18-untangle_the_js_spaghetti_code.markdown

 When profiling a webpage, there can be thousands of DOM interactions, that are hard to analyze.
 It needed an HTML UI, and that's what Yellow Lab Tools brings in.

-When you launch a test (on www.aol.com for the next screenshot), you'll see a **timeline** that looks like this:
+After launching a test click on the "JS Timeline" menu button.
+You'll see a **timeline** that looks like this (example with www.aol.com):

 ![YellowLabTools timeline screenshot](/assets/YLTtimeline1.jpg)